 This piece is quite long, so here's a summary:

-- Many people are convinced they know the origin of this expression, which has numerous speculative derivations, but aren't able to provide documentary evidence to support their belief of choice.
+- Many people are convinced they know the origin of this expression, which has numerous speculative derivations, but aren't able to provide any evidence to support their belief of choice.

-What I am sure of is that the phrase wasn't in wide circulation before 1961 - which tends to rule out many of the suggested sources.
+Although we have documentary evidence of the expression's existence in the USA in 1908, it appears it wasn't in wide circulation before 1961.
 Why?
 In May 1961, the American athlete Ralph Boston broke the world long jump record with a jump of 27 feet 1/2 inch.
 No one had previously jumped 27 feet.
 This was big news at the time and widely reported.
 Surely the feat cried out for this headline?:

 "Boston goes the whole nine yards"